 Rick served in the Duke of Lancaster’s’ Regiment for 16 years, until an operational injury ended his Army career.
 He has worked hard to overcome his injuries and lives independently with his dog, Max, close to family and friends.

-Sergeant Rick Clement, formerly of First Battalion, the Duke of Lancaster’s Regiment joined the Army just before his 17th birthday and served for 16 years.
-Rick travelled the world, on operational tours in Iraq and Afghanistan and on training exercises in Australia and Canada.
-Rick said he had ‘many experiences, some things were bad, but there was far more good than bad’.
-Rick says it was a great, great honour to be a Sergeant.
-‘You’re almost dad to 30 blokes; something I was very proud to achieve.’
+Rick joined the Army just before his 17th birthday.
+He served for 16 years, rising to the rank of Sergeant and travelling all over the world, including operational tours of Iraq and Afghanistan.
+Rick says it was a great, great honour to be a Sergeant: “You’re almost dad to 30 blokes; something I was very proud to achieve.”

-Rick then went to Headley Court to undertake gym work and physiotherapy; he is now able to drive and gets around on a mountain trike wheelchair.
-Rick says he does not suffer from PTSD: ‘Thankfully I’ve been able to crack on with my physical injuries’.
-Rick is now 100% independent and lives alone with his dog.
-He has recently moved in to an adapted home close to family and friends.
-He says he goes out with his dog, Max, has a good social life and keeps in touch with military friends.
+Following physiotherapy and rehabilitation at Headley Court, Rick is able to drive and gets around on a mountain trike wheelchair.
+He says he does not suffer from PTSD: “Thankfully, I’ve been able to crack on with my physical injuries.”
+Rick is now fully independent and lives with his dog, Max, in an adapted home close to family and friends.
+He enjoys going out with Max, maintains a good social life and keeps in touch with military friends.